 - Boosting metabolic rate

-For ideal results, you have to include resistance training atleast 3-4 times per week, allowing at least one day of rest between sessions for muscle recovery.
+For ideal results, you have to include resistance training at least 3-4 times per week, allowing at least one day of rest between sessions for muscle recovery.
+Engage in resistance training three to four times a week prioritizing compound movements as they work multiple muscle groups and burn more calories.
+This approach ensures a balanced and effective workout routine.

 We ll talk about which specific exercises you can do later on.